-All staff have the repsonsibility to record concerns in writing.
+All staff have the repsonsibility to record concerns in writing on schools CPOMS system.

 Growing concerns and immediate concerns.

 Growing concerns are those concerns that do not immediatley put a child at risk but are recurring i.e. no PE kit, unkempt, headlice, parents shouting, no breakfast.